chainguard-dev/edu/content/chainguard/chainguard-images/reference/bash/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Bash"
+    parent: "bash"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Bash** Image.
+This page shows detailed information about all public variants of the Chainguard **bash** Image.

 ## Variants Compared
 The **bash** Chainguard Image currently has one public variant: